Complaints and Representations

 - Assessments and related decisions for adoption support services;

-- Placing children for adoption, including parental responsibility and contact issues;
+- Placing children for adoption, including parental responsibility and contact issues (see Placement for Adoption Procedure);

 - Removal of children who are or may be placed by adoption agencies;